Harrison Hassett

-Harrison Hassett is an Australian rugby league footballer who plays in the second-row for the Penrith Panthers in the National Rugby League (NRL).
+Harrison Hassett is an Australian rugby league footballer who plays in the second-row for the Cronulla Sharks in the National Rugby League (NRL).

 Playing career

 2025

 Hassett made his first grade debut in round 12 against the Newcastle Knights off the bench.
 On 9 September, it was announced that Hassett would be departing Penrith at the end of the 2025 NRL season after not being offered a new contract by the club.